-I'm a visual artist, with a writing practice - I make work about people, beside behind on top against alongside people.
-The germ of a new project develops in response to tension and language; I am first-generation Dominican-American, I look at cultural and relational, familial and societal dissonance through an auto/biographical lens.
+I make work about people, behind on top against alongside people.
+The germ of a new project develops in response to tension and language; I am first-generation Dominican-American, I interpret relational, familial and societal dissonance through an auto/biographical lens.

-In drawing writing collecting, I am an aspiring pop-sociologist, bookmaker, and thinker in-series and disparate connections.
-My questions find form in collaborative book projects, in drawing and sound installation of stigma and paranoia, in a visual essay on reproductive terror that I may never share with my family.
-These works lean against Shame and its siblings, Guilt and Judgment in order to grapple with what being a body really means: a body in a tension of relations, in all its complications and excitements, a body performing history.
+My questions find form in collaborative book projects, in drawing and sound installation of stigma and paranoia, in a visual essay on reproductive terror that I may never share with my family, and whatever medium and imagery that suits the idea.
+These works lean against Shame, Guilt and Judgment in order to grapple with what being a body really means; a body in a tension of relations, performing history.

-After two years of graduate school, and year one of living outside of an educational institution, I feel like I’m narrowing down on what I want my practice to be, but I have a lot of ideas.
 There are themes that have been consistent, basically since I was eight years old: emphasis on intimacy, relationality, identity, transience, language, and translation.
-I feel like I’m only beginning to explore how my racial and cultural identity shape my view and my work, but it feels like the right time to explore it.
-As first-generation, as Dominican-American, as girl/woman, as a veteran’s child who grew up on army bases, as a perceptive human, I think I have something to contribute to the discourses of identity politics, reproductive rights, and others.
+I feel like I’m only beginning to explore how my racial and cultural identity shape my view and my work, but it feels like the time to explore it.

 tikva (tēk-və) :

 Tikva means hope in Hebrew, (but she isn’t Jewish);

 She grew up in no place in particular, stateside and Germany, in a vaguely itinerant fashion, from military installation to military installation.